 - tertiary qualification in an area such as English, journalism, communications, graphic arts, public relations or marketing.

-It can also be useful to have several years' experience in a relevant area such as:
+It can also be useful to have experience in a relevant area such as:

 - public relations

-However, some people may become editors of their own specialist publications with less experience.
+However, some people with less experience may become editors of their own specialist publications.

 Additional requirements for specialist roles:

-To specialise as an editor in law, medicine or accounting, you need to be qualified in that area.
+To specialise as an editor in an academic discipline, such as law or medicine, you need to be qualified in that area.

 Editors need to be: